Turkish Airlines Economy Class Review: Is Economy Class on a Long Haul Flight WORTH it?

 In reviewing Turkish Airlines Economy Class, there are lovely bells and whistles that make you think it’s going to be a great long haul flying experience.

-1. Turkish Airlines Food is Tasty
+1. Turkish Airlines In-Flight Food is Delicious

 During meals, you’re given a Turkish Airlines in-flight menu of your food options.
 I think it must be a Star Alliance condition because i’ve noticed other Star Alliance airlines give you meal menus too.